 How to Cook With Lavender

 Most varieties of lavender can be used in cooking, but flavor will vary.
-Grow your own or buy organic lavender or lavender sold specifically for culinary applications to avoid pesticides or other contaminants.
+It’s best to grow your own or buy organic to avoid pesticides or other contaminants.
+Look for high quality flowers sold specifically for culinary use.
+You can use leaves or buds fresh or dried.

 What is the difference between lavender and culinary lavender?

 Plants or dried herbs sold as culinary lavender are generally harvested from the Lavandula angustifolia species.
 Lavandula angustifolia species possess a sweeter fragrance and spice.
 The flavor is floral, with lemon and citrus notes.
-Click here to purchase culinary lavender.
+You can find culinary lavender here.

 Cooking Ideas